Research & Publications

 Probation, sobriety, and social precarity

-Forthcoming in Law & Social Inquiry, with co-author Prof. Michelle Phelps.
+In Law & Social Inquiry, with co-author Prof. Michelle Phelps.
 Drawing on interviews with 166 adults on probation in Hennepin County, MN, in 2019, we argue that the coercive care of probation is structured by the broader project of controlling alcohol and drug use among the poor.
 Developing the concept of strong-arm sobriety, we show how the “criminal addict” trope undergirds the central processes of probation: treatment, testing, and revocation.
 We argue that strong-arm sobriety misreads structural precarity as the result rather than the cause of individuals’ choices.
 In doing so, strong-arm sobriety fails to address the circumstances that engender substance use and produces future subjects for coercive care.

 Domestic violence: Punishment and therapy